 Institutions can invest in physical policies via direct ownership.
 Policies are sourced from providers/brokers in the secondary market or from other institutions in the tertiary market.
 There are advantages and disadvantages associated with both of these sources.

-In many cases it is best for the investor to employ the services of a reputable fund manager with a significant amount of experience in the life settlements industry It can take years of experience to develop accurate management techniques so it is essential that the fund manager has been operational long enough to have learned how to develop the optimum strategy for you.
+In many cases, it is best for the investor to employ the services of a reputable fund manager with a significant amount of experience.
+It can take years of experience to develop accurate management techniques.
+So, it is essential that the fund manager has been operational long enough to have learned how to develop the optimum strategy for you.

-The Investment Manager has developed a best practice approach to implementing structures that provides them with both the flexibility to utilise an investment vehicle and proven asset selection processes suited to investor needs.
+GI Asset Management has developed a best practice approach to implementing structures.
+It provides both the flexibility and proven asset selection processes suited to investor needs.

-The overall investment objective, for its GIS General Fund is to generate attractive risk-adjusted returns over time, by actively managing a large and diversified portfolio of life insurance policies through Life Settlement transactions.
-If you wish to further understand the Funds investment strategy please contact the Investment Manager.
+The overall investment objective, for its GIS General Fund, is to generate attractive risk-adjusted returns over time.
+Actively managing a large and diversified portfolio of life insurance policies through Life Settlement transactions.

-There are two avenues open to investors who might wish to access the physical market.
+Certainly, there are two avenues open to investors who might wish to access the physical market.
 One is through an open-ended pool, and the other is through a closed-ended pool.
-Each has specific additional risks that an investor should work towards understanding.
+However, each has specific additional risks that an investor should work towards understanding.

 A Life Settlements Fund

-Innovative investment funds have been created which hold diversified pools of life settlement arrangements that can significantly reduce risk profiles for investors.
-Creating pools of complimentary investments can smooth out statistical anomalies and allow for a more predictable outcome of risks and opportunities.
-This portfolio construction overlay process rather than simply buying any available portfolio or any group of individual policies that meet generic buying criteria will go a long way in managing risks in the long term.
+Innovative investment funds have been created.
+These hold diversified pools of life settlement arrangements that can significantly reduce risk profiles for investors.
+Creating pools of complimentary investments can smooth out statistical anomalies.
+Meanwhile, it can also allow for a more predictable outcome of risks and opportunities.
+This portfolio construction overlay process will go a long way in managing risks in the long term.
+It is a better option then rather than simply buying any available portfolio or any group of individual policies that meet generic buying criteria.

 - The death benefit proceeds for matured policies can be reinvested to acquire new life settlements assets.

-- Open ended funds provide valuations on a regular basis and the monthly calculation of NAV can be used to conduce performance analysis
+- Open-ended funds provide valuations on a regular basis.
+The monthly calculation of NAV can be used to conduct performance analysis

 The open-ended fund (GIS General Fund) provides investors with the opportunity to access the asset class and participate with other investors in a portfolio of policies.
 These are seasoned policies that the investment manager has held for several years all of which passed their extensive due diligence tests prior to purchase.
-The portfolio is well diversified in terms of issuing insurance companies, medical impairments, age, gender, face value amount and expected maturity dates.
+Clearly, this portfolio is well diversified.
+It takes into account issuing insurance companies, medical impairments, age, gender, face value amount and expected maturity dates.